Château de Meudon: Works of the prince

 The Château-Neuf had five levels, but due to the steep slope, did not have the same appearance on the side of the parterre as on the side of the forest.
 It was composed of three pavilions crowned with roofs with ridge terrace, connected by building wings.
 This sober architecture, which was not to overshadow the architectural character of the neighboring Château-Vieux, was nevertheless enriched by fine sculptures on the side pavilions, and the central pediments, where angels held the coat of arms of the Dauphin.
 Inside, a succession of apartments opened onto a large central corridor.
 The interior decoration, which highlighted the collections of the Dauphin, was composed of woodwork panels varnished or painted in pastel colors, enhanced by gilding.
 A ceremonial apartment was planned for Monseigneur, since Louis XIV retained his usual accommodation in the Château-Vieux, despite the new construction.

 It was imitated some ten years later by the Duke of Antin at the Petit-Bourg castle in Evry.

-Château de Meudon from the entrance, by Pierre-Denis Martin (1663–1742), 1723.
-Musée de Versailles.